bowheart/trikl/README.md

 - You'll usually pass the `drip` function reference directly to async functions (e.g. `setTimeout`, `fs.readFile`).

-- You can partially apply the `drip` function using `drip.bind(null, val1, val2...)`.
+- You can partially apply the `drip` function using `drip.bond(val1, val2, ...)`.
 Those bound values will be passed to the next drop normally.

 **Example Two** &ndash; A convention: Return the underlying promise from functions that define trickles.
 This just ensures that code that might expect a real promise receives one.